hsokooti/RegNet/README.md

 RegNet
 ==========

-`The documentation of this version will be elaborated more`

 ## Introduction
-In this paper we propose a method to solve nonrigid image registration through a learning approach, instead of via iterative optimization of a predefined dissimilarity metric.
+In this work we propose a method to solve nonrigid image registration through a learning approach, instead of via iterative optimization of a predefined dissimilarity metric.
 We design a Convolutional Neural Network (CNN) architecture that, in contrast to all other work, directly estimates the displacement vector field (DVF) from a pair of input images.
 The proposed RegNet is trained using a large set of artificially generated DVFs, does not explicitly define a dissimilarity metric, and integrates image content at multiple scales to equip the network with contextual information.
 At testing time nonrigid registration is performed in a single shot, in contrast to current iterative methods.

 ### Citation
 [1] Sokooti, H., de Vos, B., Berendsen, F., Ghafoorian, M., Yousefi, S., Lelieveldt, B.P., Isgum, I. and Staring, M., 2019.
 3D Convolutional Neural Networks Image Registration Based on Efficient Supervised Learning from Artificial Deformations. arXiv preprint arXiv:1908.10235.